 We are asking families to please bring in a family picture so we can display them in your child's classroom.
-You can also email it to: Ashley.kerr@discoveryisle.com

 Murrieta Maritime

 Vacation Requests

 Our Vacation Request Policy states that a 2 week notice is required.
 We are required to strictly enforce this policy.
 Please plan ahead and submit your requests 2 week in advance!